 If you are under 18, you cannot legally buy alcohol.
 Also you cannot drink it unless you are in a private residence and have permission from your parents.
 It is also an offence to pretend that you are over 18 in order to buy or drink alcohol.
 If you are found guilty of these offences, you are liable to a class E fine on summary conviction in a District Court.

 Patrons of licenced bars and premises in Ireland are expected to behave at all times with due respect for others.
-The law on conduct in licenced premises changed in August 2003.
-It is now an offence under the 2003 Act to supply alcohol to a drunken person and to admit a drunken person to a bar.
+It is an offence under the 2003 Act to supply alcohol to a drunken person and to admit a drunken person to a bar.
 (A 'drunken person' is someone intoxicated to such a degree that they may endanger themselves or other people).
 Any licence holder that allows this to occur on their premises is liable on summary conviction to a class B fine for a first offence and a class A fine for any subsequent offence.

 It is also an offence to engage in disorderly conduct on a licenced premises in Ireland.
 This means that you cannot behave in any way that constitutes a risk to the health, safety or welfare of anyone else on the premises.
 It also means that you cannot behave in a violent, threatening, abusive, insulting or quarrelsome manner.
 If you are requested to leave a licenced premises by the licence holder or a member of the Gardai, you must do so.
 Failure to leave when requested can mean you are liable for a class E fine.
 You may also be arrested by the Gardai.